martin-lizner/trezor-ssh-agent/README.md

 #### How do I get my hardware included ?

-While we welcome a wide variety of hardware wallet devices into the Bitcoin ecosystem supporting them all through MultiBit HD gives rise to some obvious problems:
+While we welcome a wide variety of hardware wallet devices into the Bitcoin ecosystem, supporting them all through MultiBit HD gives rise to some obvious problems:

 * maintaining compatibility for legacy versions (variants, quirks, deprecated functionality etc)
 * verifying the security of the wallet (robust enough for mainstream users, entropy source etc)
 * simplicity of use (mainstream users must find it easy to obtain and use)

-Thus the current situation is that the MultiBit Hardware development team is only supporting the Trezor device, but in time we would like to open up support for other leading hardware wallet vendors.
+Thus the current situation is that the MultiBit Hardware development team is only supporting devices very closely modelled on the Trezor device, but in time we would like to open up support for other leading hardware wallet vendors.

+Please feel free to [raise an issue](https://github.com/bitcoin-solutions/multibit-hardware/issues/new) to discuss your requirements.

 ### Getting started